edarruiz/ArchitectCodingChallenge/README.md

 > |<code>admin</code>|<code>ArchitectCodingChallenge@ADMIN#123|<code> RankingReader<br>RankingWriter<br> Admin</code>| :white_check_mark: | :white_check_mark: | :white_check_mark: |
 > |<code>developer</code>|<code>ArchitectCodingChallenge@DEVELOPER#123</code>|<code>RankingReader</code>|:white_check_mark:|:white_check_mark:|:heavy_multiplication_x:|
 >
-> As for the tools, I made the following selections:
+> As for the tools, I selected:
 > - **Visual Studio 2022 Community, version 17.7.1** will be used to code and implement this solution;
 > - **ASP.NET Core with .NET 7.0 (STS)** will be used as the target framework;
 > - **C#, version 11** will be used as the language version for this solution;